pymumu/smartdns/en/docs/config/ipset-nftset.md

     nftset-debug yes
     ```

-## nftset configuration

-1. Basic configuration

-    The following parameters can be used to configure NFTSet rules for specified domain names.

-    ```shell
-    ipset /domain/ipset
-    ```

-1. Timeout

-    SmartDNS sets IPSet to support enabling timeout function, which can avoid too many IP addresses in NFTSet and reduce gateway performance.

-    ```shell
-    ipset-timeout yes
-    ```

-1. Automatically add to IPSet after speed measurement fails

-    SmartDNS can add IP addresses that fail the speed measurement to IPSet, and then forward them through related IP rules.

-    ```shell
-    ipset-no-speed ipsetname
-    ```

 ## Set ipset and nftset for specific service ports

 The bind parameter of smartdns supports setting ipset and nftset.
 When the port with ipset and nftset set receives a request, it will set ipset and nftset for the query request of this port.